D9292S/New-Quantum-Bank/docs/DEVELOPERS.md

 ### Prerequisites

 - Python 3.12 or higher
-- MongoDB (locally installed or remote)
+- MongoDB Atlas (or local MongoDB instance for development)
 - Git
 - A Discord Bot Token (for testing)